seanmking/Tradewizard/instructions2-updated.md

 ## Technical Architecture

-The implementation follows this technical architecture to maintain alignment with the MCP's role:
+The implementation follows this technical architecture to maintain alignment with the system's evolution into an autonomous agent:

 ### 1. Data Access Layer (Connectors)
 - `regulatory-db.ts`, `trade-map.ts`, `wits.ts`, `comtrade.ts`
 - Focus on retrieving data from various sources
 - Implement caching and error handling
 - Maintain clean separation from business logic
+- **Add proactive data fetching capabilities**
+- **Implement change detection mechanisms**

 ### 2. Data Structure Layer (Types)
 - Enhanced regulatory requirement types
 - HS code and product category structures
 - Compliance assessment data structures
 - Dashboard and report data structures
+- **Add business state types**
+- **Implement event and notification types**

 ### 3. Tool Layer (Tools)
 - `regulatory.ts`, `market-intelligence.ts`, `export-readiness-assessment.ts`
 - Expose functions for accessing and filtering data
 - Provide structured interfaces for the LLM
 - Maintain domain-specific organization
+- **Add context-aware processing capabilities**
+- **Implement state-based enhancement**

+### 4. Agent Core Layer (NEW)
+- `agent-core.ts`, `state-manager.ts`, `event-system.ts`
+- Orchestrate autonomous behaviors
+- Maintain business state across interactions
+- Process events and triggers
+- Coordinate tool usage based on context
+- Enable proactive capabilities

+### 5. Memory Subsystem (NEW)
+- `business-profile-tracker.ts`, `export-strategy-memory.ts`
+- Track business evolution over time
+- Learn from export outcomes
+- Recognize patterns across businesses
+- Enhance recommendations with learned insights
+- Enable personalization based on history

-### 4. Integration Layer
+### 6. Integration Layer
 - `assessment-integration.ts`, `dashboard-connector.ts`
 - Define clear interfaces for other components
 - Ensure consistent data formats
 - Support bidirectional data flow
+- **Add agent-driven content providers**
+- **Implement proactive insight delivery**

-### 5. Data Pipeline Layer
+### 7. Data Pipeline Layer
 - Standardized data flow patterns
 - Transformation and enrichment steps
 - Monitoring and telemetry
 - Error handling and recovery
+- **Add event-driven processing**
+- **Implement autonomous workflows**

-### 6. LLM Integration Layer
+### 8. LLM Integration Layer
 - Structured prompts for specific tasks
 - Output parsing and validation
 - Confidence scoring
 - Fallback mechanisms
+- **Add context enhancement from state**
+- **Implement continuous learning feedback**

 ## Data Flow Patterns

-The MCP implements these standard data flow patterns:
+The system implements these standard data flow patterns:

 1. **Direct Data Access Pattern**
-   - MCP retrieves data from connector
+   - System retrieves data from connector
    - Data is passed directly to frontend
    - No LLM processing required
    - Used for simple data retrieval

 2. **LLM Enhancement Pattern**
-   - MCP retrieves data from connector
+   - System retrieves data from connector
    - Data is passed to LLM for enhancement
    - Enhanced data is returned to frontend
    - Used for adding context or insights

 3. **LLM Generation Pattern**
-   - MCP provides context to LLM
+   - System provides context to LLM
    - LLM generates new data
    - Generated data is validated and structured
    - Used when data is not available in connectors

 4. **Hybrid Processing Pattern**
-   - MCP retrieves data from multiple connectors
+   - System retrieves data from multiple connectors
    - Data is combined and pre-processed
    - Combined data is passed to LLM for analysis
    - Results are structured and returned to frontend
    - Used for complex analyses requiring multiple data sources

+5. **Autonomous Monitoring Pattern (NEW)**
+   - System proactively checks for changes in data sources
+   - Changes are evaluated for relevance to businesses
+   - Relevant changes trigger autonomous actions
+   - Actions update business state and may generate notifications
+   - Used for proactive monitoring and alerting

+6. **State-Enhanced Processing Pattern (NEW)**
+   - User request is received
+   - Business state is retrieved and added to context
+   - Request is processed with enhanced context
+   - Results are personalized based on business state
+   - State is updated based on interaction
+   - Used for personalized, context-aware responses

+7. **Learning Application Pattern (NEW)**
+   - System identifies pattern application opportunity
+   - Relevant patterns are retrieved from memory
+   - Patterns are applied to enhance recommendations
+   - Confidence scores are assigned based on pattern strength
+   - Used for applying learned insights to new situations

 ## Testing Strategy